TanishSanghvi/Object-Detection/README.md

 - Feature Extraction / Engineering
      - Majority of the image-based features were extracted by using Google Vision.
 These include things like - area_covered_by_faces, number_of_objects, number_of_people and so on.
      - Textual data was also extracted from these images and put through NLP techniques.
 This gave access to further features such as sentiments, emoji_count and so on.
-     - Lastly, additional techniques such as KMeans, HoughLines wer3e used to detect face color category, chyron bands and so on.
+     - Lastly, additional techniques such as KMeans, HoughLines were used to detect face color category, chyron bands and so on.

 - Hypothesis Testing
      - Having built our corpus of features, various hypothesis were developed and tested using ANOVA and Pearson's Correlation.